ingydotnet/git-subrepo/doc/intro-to-subrepo.md

 By adding the file to the *merge* commit, this becomes possible.

 The final command, push, is slightly more complicated.
-Effectively, it tries to extract the changes made to the subdirectory, rebase them with the upstream, and push the resulting history back.
+Effectively, it tries to extract (checkout) the changes made to the subdirectory, rebase them with the upstream, and push the resulting history back.
 It does not squash the commits made locally, because it assumed that when you changed the local subrepo, you made messages that were intended to eventually be published back upstream.

 Here are the steps:

 * Fetch the remote content.
-* Filter out the local subdir changes into an "extract branch".
+* Filter out the local subdir changes into an "local subrepo branch".
-* Remove the .gitrepo state file from the extract history.
+* Remove the .gitrepo state file from the subrepo history.
-* Graft the extract history in the remote history.
+* Graft the local subrepo history in the remote history.
 * Rebase the local changes on top of the remote ones.
 * Push the new history upstream.
 * Reset local HEAD to the point before the command was run.
-* Delete the extract branch.
+* Delete the subrepo branch.

 Automatic pushing is a bit tricky because you need to account for merge failures.
-That's why there is also an 'extract' command that does everything above except for the merge and push parts.
+That's why there is also an 'checkout' command that does everything above except for the merge and push parts.
 I won't explain it here (read the doc), but basically it lets you do the merge part by hand.